-Based on communication with BASF and others, PC has been shown to be compatible with many of the fungicides and insecticides growers utilize in peanut.
+Based on communication with BASF and Fine-Americas, PC has been shown to be compatible with many of the fungicides and insecticides growers utilize in peanut.
 The only problem is there are thousands of chemical combinations used in peanut each year.
 The only true way to determine if a select mixture is compatible is to do a compatibility test.
 Growers need to remember to include COC and UAN or AMS with PC to help with plant uptake and consistency of performance.
 This could affect compatibility with other products or cause increased burn on peanut.
+Please be cautious mixing with 2,4 DB.